Best App Store Screenshot Tools for Indie Developers (2026)

 Best for: Devs who want a free browser tool with a strong device frame library.

 Weaknesses: No AI.
-Manual localisation.
-Watermark on free tier.
+Manual localization.
+Watermark on the free tier.

-Use case: Free option for a v1 or side-project launch.
+Use case: A free option for a v1 or side-project launch.

-Best for: Marketers and designers producing landing page hero shots, ads, and social with "phone in a real scene" aesthetic.
+Best for: Marketers and designers producing landing page hero shots, ads, and social with a "phone in a real scene" look.

 Weaknesses: Not focused on App Store screenshot sets specifically.
-No localisation features.
+No localization features.

 Best for: Indie devs who want a rotating-phone product video for landing pages.

-Strengths: Beautiful 3D animation.
-Mac desktop app.
-Video output.
+Strengths: Gorgeous 3D animation, a Mac desktop app, video output.

-Use case: Pair with a screenshot tool.
-Not a substitute for one.
+Use case: Pair it with a screenshot tool.
+It's not a substitute for one.

 How to actually pick